Follow TV Tropes

 This trope actually has two aspects:

-The first is Obviously Evil Behavior, where the villains act in extremely vicious and unnecessarily cruel fashion to heighten their evilness.
+The first is Obviously Evil Behavior, where the characters act in extremely vicious and unnecessarily cruel fashion to heighten their evilness.
+This is almost always played straight.
 May overlap with Villain Ball and Stupid Evil.
 Extremely common in fan fiction were authors use this as a shortcut to establish the "Bad Guy" of the fic and often happens to the author's least favorite character.
 Prone to Rape as Drama.
 See Kick the Dog.

-The second is Obviously Evil Appearance where the villain merely appears evil.
+The second is Obviously Evil Appearance, where the characters merely look evil.
 Unlike behavior, the appearance tropes are just stereotypes that have been drilled into our head over the years and as such make for prime subversion fodder when they appear on heroes and anti-heroes.
 (After all, who would expect Skeletor's skull-faced mug up there to appear on a good guy?)
 Even when they appear on certain types of villains they can still be used for the subversion aspect as people who have grown up on "Spikey-armor = Irredeemable" can still get thrown for a loop when it appears on a character presented sympathetically.
-If the villain of the series is a Knight Templar and/or Villain with Good Publicity then having a hero with an “obviously evil” appearance can create an interesting commentary on the nature of good and evil as the "Evil" looking hero battles the "Heroic" looking villain.
+If the villain of the series is a Knight Templar and/or Villain with Good Publicity then having a hero with an “obviously evil” appearance can create an interesting commentary on the nature of good and evil as the "Evil"-looking hero battles the "Heroic"-looking villain.
 See Dark Is Not Evil.

 Compare Black-and-White Morality, Black-and-Gray Morality, Evil Versus Evil, Dark Is Evil, and Villainous Fashion Sense.
 Not to Be Confused with Devil in Plain Sight or Obliviously Evil, though the former can overlap.
 Contrast Dark Is Not Evil, Grey-and-Gray Morality, White-and-Grey Morality, Morality Kitchen Sink, and Face of a Thug.
 If the revelation that this guy turns out to be evil is treated as a shocking twist, that's Obvious Judas.